 If SMH is an adequate ecumenical analysis of COGNITION, then this is precisely the relationship we should expect.
 It illustrates the relationship that parameterized terms (like SENSITIVITY) have to variations in willingness to ascribe COGNITION.
-Furthermore, variation in interpretations of the SENSITIVITY parameter incorporates variation in scientists' commitments about whether cognition is representational, and which varieties of representation (or near-relatives, as in the case of the operation of adaptive mechanisms in cricket audition) are necessary for cognition.
+Furthermore, variation in interpretations of the SENSITIVITY parameter incorporates variation in scientists' commitments about whether cognition is representational, and which varieties of representation (or near-relatives) are necessary for cognition.
 Thus the SENSITIVITY parameter corresponds to a well-established strategy for adjudicating disagreements about the extension of COGNITION.